elasticio/api-docs/source/includes/_components.md

 ### Authorization
-The component must belong to one of the client’s team or Contract respectively unless it has ``TenantAdmin`` role.
-Contact support team to get this role.
+This request is authorized to a user with `contracts.repository.edit` permission.
+The component must belong to one of the client’s team.

 ### Returns

-200 HTTP response code if the call succeeds, error otherwise.
+204 HTTP response code if the call succeeds, error otherwise.